-- Gathering information on the role of different types of companies; - How the role impact reasons for using wash primers containing potassium hydroxyoctaoxodizincate dichromate, and/or pentazinc chromate octahydroxide; - Past investments and R&D; and - The most likely impacts of a refused re-authorisation.
+- Gathering information on the role of different types of companies - How the roles impact reasons for using bonding primers containing strontium chromate, - Past investments and R&D, and - The most likely impacts of a refused re-authorisation.

-Information on the first three of these points was summarised in Section 4 as part of the description of the continued use scenario.
+Information on the first three of these was summarised in Section 4 as part of the description of the continued use scenario.